artefactual/atom-docs/user-manual/import-export/import-xml.rst

 .. _xml-description-matching:

-Matching critera for description XML imports
+Matching criteria for description XML imports
 --------------------------------------------

 As an archival management system, AtoM's data model has many different entity